zeyadelmahdy/TheDeepDiversProject/README.md

 df.drop(df[df.sqft_lot15 > 200000].index, inplace=True)
 ```
 Then we found some redundant columns that could be dropped as they do not have significant value to us such as id and date.
 After some further exploration we decided to create clusters based on geospacial data using Kmeans algorithm.
+We began experimenting with 20 clusters but ultimately settled on 500 clusters, as these provided better results.

 We were able to convert Lat/Long into addresses using Geopy.

-Binned yr-built, yr-renovated, basement
-Organized data into 500 geographic clusters using Lat /Long and Kmeans algorithm
-Converted Lat/Long into street addresses using Geopy
+The initial plan was to obtain the names of the streets on which the properties were located and further improve the accuracy of the model.
+However, the data-conversion into street names as well as the conversion of the gathered street names into binary and subsequent training of the model with several thousand columns was very time consuming.
+Furthermore, the performance of the model appeared to be markedly worse afterwards.
+It was therefore decided to return to geographical clustering with Kmeans.

+In order to check for potential areas of improvement, the predictions and test data were exported.
+It was thereby discovered that there were some Zip Codes in which the difference between true values and predicted values were particularly large, a review of these areas on Google Maps did not reveal any obvious features (ex: proximity to airport) which could explain these discrepancies.
+As a result, no adjustments to the model were made.

 ![TheDeepDiversProject](https://github.com/zeyadelmahdy/TheDeepDiversProject/blob/main/download.png)